 Choosing an Online Forensic Psychology Graduate Degree Program

 As you begin your search for the right forensic psychology program, take your time to thoroughly research each school.
 If you dedicate enough time to your search, you will likely find an online institution that perfectly fits your needs and interests.
 Consider the fact that each program offers different classes, specializations, capstone projects, and in–person requirements.
 Tuition rates also vary between schools—public, in–state programs tend to be the most affordable option.

 Below, you can explore some of the top factors to consider when choosing between online forensic psychology master’s programs.

-Prospective students should consider that each school uses its own requirements and policies regarding transfer students.
-Some universities allow students to transfer in a majority of their credits, while others impose stricter rules.
+- Prospective students should consider that each school uses its own requirements and policies regarding transfer students.
+Some universities allow students to transfer in most of their credits, while others impose stricter rules.
 If there’s a good chance you might switch schools, look out for universities that maintain transfer agreements with other institutions.

 - Universities also differ in terms of size and type.
 Do you prefer a large, public institution or a smaller university?
 Larger schools may provide more extensive resources, while less populous institutions often boast smaller class sizes.